The CyberSEO plugin is able to syndicate almost any content source. Basically there are two content source types:

-Morph Headers and Footers
+Morph headers and footers

 Parse WordPress archives

-If enabled and if the syndicating RSS feed was generated by another WordPress blog, the CyberSEO Suite will pull all the published posts from that blog, but not only those that are available in that feed.
-The plugin will parse through the WordPress archives, discover and aggregate every single post available there – doesn’t matter now many years the blog runs and how many posts it contains.
+If enabled and if the syndicating RSS feed was generated by another WordPress blog, CyberSEO will pull all the published posts from that blog, but not only those that are available in that feed.
+The plugin will parse through the WordPress archives, discover and import every single post available there – doesn’t matter now many years the blog runs and how many posts it contains.
 Just enable the “Parse WordPress archives” and CyberSEO will grab the whole blog at once or do it post-by-post every given time interval.
-In other words, if some target WordPress blog has 1,000 posts on the board and there are only 10 recent ones in its RSS feed, the CyberSEO plugin will aggregate all 1,000.
+In other words, if some target WordPress blog has 1,000 posts on the board and there are only 10 recent ones in its RSS feed, the CyberSEO plugin will import all 1,000.

 This is an unique and very powerful function which is beyond the possibilities of other popular content automation scripts.
 So please use it wisely and DO NOT STEAL copyrighted content form other blogs without their owner’s permission!
 Otherwise you may face serious legal problems.

 This option converts an ISO-8859-1 string into UTF-8 that may be required when parsing the XML/RSS feeds containing illegal UTF-8 start bytes (e.g. <0x92>).
 Use it to aggregate even invalid feeds, that can not be parsed by other XML/RSS syndicators.

 Convert character encoding

 Store images locally

 If enabled, all images from the syndicating feeds will be copied into the default uploads folder of your site.
 Make sure that your “/wp-content/uploads” folder is writable.
 This my speed up the site loading time and also will let you to syndicate the posts containing hotlink-protected images.